Article 35(1) says that you must do a DPIA where a type of processing is likely to result in a high risk to the rights and freedoms of individuals:

 help in deciding what proportionate security measures should be implemented (e.g. protective monitoring);

-and act as a reminder that GDPR-compliant contracts need to be in place with any processors.
+and act as a reminder that UK GDPR-compliant contracts need to be in place with any processors.

 The ICO list of high-risk processing operations requires a DPIA if your processing involves innovative technology in combination with another criterion from the European guidelines (e.g. evaluation or scoring, or sensitive data).